 This is especially important because by the time family members and other people around a teenager note her lack of interest in most things, or what we call anhedonia, she's usually been depressed for some time.
 Depression is an internalizing disorder, i.e. one that disturbs a patient's emotional life, rather than an externalizing one, which manifests in the form of disruptive or problematic behavior.
 As such, it takes a while not only for others to recognize it, but often for the patient herself to realize that her thinking, and emotional responses, are disturbed.

 Note that there are actually two kinds of depression.
 In major depressive disorder—the most familiar form of depression—the cluster of symptoms that define depression occur in what may be severe episodes that tend to last from seven to nine months.
 But there is also another form of depression called dysthymic disorder, in which the symptoms are milder, but they last longer, measured in years.
 So while the experience of dysthymia may be less debilitating for the child at any given moment, the risk is that there is more accrued damage, more time in which the child is kept out of the healthy development process.

 Symptoms of anxiety

 Anxiety is a normal adaptive system that lets the body know when it's in danger.
-However, a youngster's anxiety is maladaptive if it interferes with her ability to function; she withdraws from activities because she's too scared or anxious; the anxiety is out of proportion to the situation; and it doesn't go away with reassurance.
+But anxiety becomes a problem when it's out of proportion to the situation, and interferes with a person's ability to function.
+An overly anxious teen might withdraw from activities because she's too scared or anxious, and her anxiety doesn't go away with reassurance.